 Conversely, Regulation Crowdfunding allows:

-- Everybody, including non-accredited investors, to
+- Everybody (18 years and older), including non-accredited investors, to

 - Find diverse companies and buildings from everywhere, using the internet, and

 Individual Taxpayer Identification Number (ITIN)

 A tax processing number issued by the Internal Revenue Service.
 It is a nine-digit number that always begins with the number 9 and has a 7 or 8 in the fourth digit, example 9XX-7X-XXXX.

 IRS Form W-7

 With a triple net lease (triple–Net or NNN) the tenant pays all real estate taxes, building insurance, and maintenance (the three “nets”) on the property in addition to any other normal fees such as rent and utilities.

 A stock, membership unit or any other security representing an ownership interest.